 Two options are available: Disabled or 15M - 16M.
 The default setting is Disabled.
 This option is used to free up the memory block 15M-16M.
 Some special peripherals need to use a memory block located between 15M and 16M, and this memory block has a size of 1M.
 We recommend that you disable this option.

 P2C/C2P Concurrency:

 Two options are available: Disabled or Enabled.
 The default setting is Disabled.
-This item allows you to enable/disable the PCI to CPU, CPU to PCI concurrency.
+When disable, CPU bus will be occupied during the entire PCI operation period.

 Fast R-W Turn Around: